dolmades/dolmades-cli/README.md

 Users who download this file should open a terminal at the location of the downloaded file and run the installer like this:
 ```
-sh LifeForce_ASD.dma.sh
+sh LifeForce_ASD.dme.sh
 ```
-After accepting the license the dolma will be installed under `$HOME/Dolmades-v1.1/LifeForce_ASD`.
+After accepting the license the dolmade will be installed under `$HOME/Dolmades-v1.1/LifeForce_ASD`.
 It can then be launched or removed again from the created menu entry or the desktop symbol.

 *Note: as of now self-installable dolmades will require Python 2.7 and curl on the host system.
 A future release will probably get rid of this requirement.*